bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) _both .forEach and .map iterate through an array using a function as their argument, but .map is used to convert data and return a brand new array.  forEach can be a little more versatile, but it doesn't return a new array.  forEach also doesnt require a return statement._
 2. Explain the difference between a callback and a higher order function.
+_Higher order functions are functions that take other functions as arguments, the functions that are passed into these higher order functions to be called later are callback functions_
 3. What is closure?
+_closure is used when a function or a nested function utilizes information from its surrounding area (lexical environment).
+I.e. a function (f1) is nested in another function f(2).
+Since f1 is inside of f2, you may arrange it so that it requires information in the scope of f1 (outer function).
+F2 reaching outside of its own space into its lexical environment for data is an example of closure._
 4. Describe the four rules of the 'this' keyword.
+_in the global scope, this will be the window/console object. this often follows a ., and the object of this can be determined by looking to whats left of the dot.
+When we use a constructor, this refers to the instance created by the constructor.
+Lastly, call and apply explicitly define this_
 5. Why do we need super() in an extended class?
+_super is necessary to let the parent constructor know that the child's attributes are relevant.
+It passes attributes back up to the parent to be assessed_
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions